What is a Lab Power Supply?

 High Voltage

 A high-voltage power supply offers voltages in the kiloVolt (kV) range, often up to 100 kV.
 They can operate on both AC and DC inputs, though the former is more common.
 A lower current range is far more common in these types of supplies (in mA), but in some cases, the current rating can be in several amperes.
-High voltage benchtop power supply is easy to use in lab applications.
+A high-voltage benchtop power supply is easy to use in lab applications.
 Learn More ...

 Step 4: Form Factor